cypress-io/cypress/docs/source/api/commands/screenshot.md

 description: ''
 ---

-Take a screenshot of the application under test with the Cypress Command Log.
+Take a screenshot of the application under test and the Cypress Command Log.

 # Syntax